frederic-perez/AmE-dictionary/data/dictionary.md

 __don't get me started__ _idiom_ An exclamation of weariness or despair regarding a topic that has just been introduced and about which the speaker feels very strongly and (usually) has a negative opinion of.
 __don't go there__ _idiom_ Don't get into that topic of conversation; I don't want to talk about that.
 Used humorously, the phrase usually implies that the speaker has a potentially scandalous, sensitive, or otherwise complicated association with the topic.
 __don't let the door hit you on the way out__ _idiom_ Leave here quickly and directly; don't linger on your way out the door.
 Used sarcastically to express one's desire to see someone leave.
+__don't shoot the messenger__ _idiom_ Don't get angry at or punish someone who is simply delivering bad or undesirable news, as he or she is not responsible for it.
 __don't tell me it's raining__
 __doneness__ _n_ :two::pencil2::hammer: _Steak doneness: Rare, medium rare, medium, medium well, well done._
 __donkey__ _n_ _slang_ A stupid or silly person.